Reminder: Off-payroll working rules from April 2021

-Where the new rules apply, the end business must inform both the party they are engaging with (if an agency for example) and the worker of their decision whether or not the engagement is caught by IR35 (within the same 31 day time limit as currently applies for public sector engagements).
+Where the new rules apply, the end business must inform both the party they are engaging with (if an agency for example) and the worker of their decision whether or not the engagement is caught by IR35, and must take “reasonable care” when doing so.

 Under the new rules, workers can formally appeal a status decision, which provides for a 45-day period during which that decision can either be confirmed as correct or amended.
 This process can apply to both private and public sector engagements.